andifunke/packetskip/README.md

 2. data points in the index
 3. dimensionality of each data point

-The tasks managed by the PacketSkip service are therefore slightly different, whether a node is part of the skip graph or just using querying the index.
+The tasks managed by the PacketSkip service are different for physical and virtual nodes.

 **Tasks for network nodes:**